PeriniM/HumanoidRobot-SquatAnalysis/README.md

   - Open RoBee_model.slx;
   - Open and Run plots.mlx
 # TODO:
-   Perform an asymmetric squat (use spherical joints) Display center of gravity
+  - Perform an asymmetric squat (use spherical joints);
+  - Display center of gravity;
-   Find additional weight that maximizes the motor torque (200Nm)
+  - Find additional weight that maximizes the motor torque (200Nm);